exekube/exekube/README.md

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The framework is a thin layer around several open-source DevOps tools:

 - Docker Compose (for our local deveopment environment)
-- HashiCorp Terraform
+- Terraform by HashiCorp
+- Kubernetes
-- Kubernetes and Helm
+- Helm

-The goal of this project is to make it straightforward for DevOps engineers to manage cloud infrastructure and Kubernetes API objects using a git-based workflow and a Continuous Delivery (Continuous Integration) pipeline.
+The goal of this project is to make it easy and straightforward for DevOps engineers to manage cloud resources and Kubernetes API resources using a git-based workflow and a Continuous Delivery (Continuous Integration) pipeline.

 📘 Read the companion guide: <https://github.com/ilyasotkov/learning-kubernetes/>